nordlund63/AWS-SAA-C02-Course/06-S3/notes.md

 - After one year move to Deep Archive

 Objects must flow downwards, they can't flow in the reverse direction.

+Be careful moving very small objects to new storage classes, they can cost more.

+A single rule cannot move

 #### Expiration Actions